-Your 10th-graders all learn differently: some may thrive in gameplay while others prefer hands-on worksheets and exercises.
+Your 10th-graders learn differently: some may thrive in gameplay, while others prefer hands-on worksheets and exercises.
 These activities are an excellent way to meet the needs of all learners, providing practical information and letting kids experience financial situations they will face soon.

 Should You Use Credit?

 This activity demonstrates the advantages and drawbacks of credit, to show kids that it can be a powerful, valuable tool or cause financial ruin.
 By going through actual situations where credit is a good idea and where it’s not, students will see the importance of managing their credit intelligently and using it cautiously.